Jeffresh/hangman/README.md

 Let's start with an announcement that will greet the player.
 You already know how to print something using Python: try to apply your knowledge to intrigue your friends with your game announcement!

 At this stage, you will create a real game.
 It will be simple, but there will be two possible outcomes (you can see in the examples below how they look like).
 Let's first print a welcome message and then ask a player to guess the word we set for the game.
 If our player manages to guess the exact word, the game reports "win"; otherwise it will "hang" the player.

+If there is a predefined word, the game isn't replayable: you already know the word, so it makes no sense to guess it.
+At this stage, let's make the game more challenging by choosing a word from a special list with a variety of options.
+This way, our game won't be just a one-time entertainment.